TykTechnologies/tyk-fapi/docs/container-diagram.md

 The container diagram shows the major components of the Tyk FAPI Accelerator:

-1. **TPP Application**: A NextJS application that demonstrates how a third-party provider would interact with a bank's API.
-It provides a user interface for viewing account information, initiating payments, and testing authorization flows.
+1. **TPP Application**: A NextJS application that demonstrates how a Third Party Provider (TPP) would interact with a bank's API.
+It provides a user interface for Payment Service Users (PSUs) to view account information, initiate payments, and test authorization flows.

 2. **API Gateway**: The Tyk Gateway that secures and routes requests to the appropriate backend services while enforcing FAPI compliance.
 It validates DPoP tokens, protects against replay attacks, validates JWTs, ensures routing only to endpoints defined in the specs, and handles event notifications.
 It subscribes to Kafka events and dispatches those events to subscribed TPPs, signing the webhook requests using JWS (JSON Web Signature) to ensure authenticity.